 Parents are often nervous about how their Millennial will react to the idea of coaching.
 Some are excited at the prospect, others are totally shut down and resistant.
 I’ve had great success with both, so fear not if your Millennial is the latter.
 You know your Millennial’s personality best, so depending on his/her attitude, here are a few ideas for getting him/her on board:

 - Present coaching as a gift: “I wanted to give you something really special for your birthday/Christmas/graduation etc.”

-- Use your own adolescent experience: “When I was your age my parents were the last people I wanted to talk to.
-I remember wishing I had someone in my life who really understood me; someone who I felt comfortable talking to about the “tough stuff”.
-I didn’t have that opportunity but I want to make sure you do!”
+- Use your own experience: “When I was your age my parents were the last people I wanted to talk to.
+I remember wishing I had someone in my life who really understood me; someone who I felt comfortable talking to about the challenging parts of life.
+I didn’t have that opportunity, but I want to make sure you do!”

 - Show your Millennial my website.
 A lot of Millennials assume I’m an old fart in a cardigan and librarian glasses who won’t understand what they’re going through.
 When they see my face and get a feel for my style, they understand that I am young enough to relate, but old enough to share some hard-won wisdom.

-- Choose your timing wisely: If your Millennial is stressed out about an upcoming exam or crying over a breakup, he/she probably isn’t in a place to receive information about coaching.
+- Choose your timing wisely: If your Millennial is stressed out about an upcoming job interview or crying over a breakup, he/she probably isn’t in a place to receive information about coaching.
 Choose a time when he/she is relaxed, open and calm.

 What are some popular coaching topics?

 - Conflict Resolution